 In addition, a [Habitat Management and Monitoring Plan](#) (HMMP) should be secured for all [significant on-site enhancements](#).
-Based on the submitted post-intervention values as they are currently submitted and Government Guidance on what constitutes a significant on-site enhancement, recommendations on the habitats that should be classified as a significant on-site enhancement have been outlined in the BNG tables below.
+Based on the submitted post-intervention values as they are currently submitted and Government Guidance on what constitutes a significant on-site enhancement, recommendations on the habitats that should be classified as a significant on-site enhancement will be outlined in the BNG tables below once we are satisfied with the information submitted, as per our concerns above.
+Currently we can see the proposals will result in a significant onsite net loss in area habitat units of -53.48% and an onsite net gain in linear hedgerow units of 19.16%.

 The decision on whether significant on-site enhancements are present is ultimately up to the Council.
 Where present, the maintenance and monitoring of significant on-site enhancements should be secured via planning obligation for a period of up to 30 years from the completion of development.
 This will be required to be submitted concurrent with the discharge of the biodiversity gain condition.
 Therefore, the LPA is encouraged to secure draft heads of terms for this planning obligation at application stage, to be finalised as part of the biodiversity gain condition.
 Alternatively, the management and monitoring of significant on-site enhancements could be secured as a condition of any consent.
-The monitoring of the post-development habitat creation / enhancement will need be provided to the LPA at years 1, 3, 5, 10, 15, 20, 25, 30, unless otherwise specified by the LPA.
+The monitoring of the post-development habitat creation / enhancement will need to be provided to the LPA at years 1, 3, 5, 10, 15, 20, 25, 30, unless otherwise specified by the LPA.
 Any remedial action or adaptive management will then be agreed with the LPA during the monitoring period to ensure the aims and objectives of the Biodiversity Gain Plan are achieved.